digital-archives/HISTGA1011/final_project/abstract.md

 ### Guidelines for Extra Credit:
 - To qualify, you must:
   - **Contact a repository** and arrange a meeting to discuss topics relevant to your project.
-  - **Submit a summary** (minimum 300 words) reflecting on the discussion and its relevance to your final project.
+  - **Submit a summary** (minimum 300 words) reflecting on the discussion and its relevance to your final project, including the questions you asked.
 - Up to **3 extra credit points** will be added to your Final Project score.

 ---